genestack/user-docs/docs/user-guide/doc-odm-user-guide/setup.md

 #### **Creating Groups Using SCIM API** (Automated Access Management)

-In ODM, you can create, update, and delete groups via API endpoints.
-To manage groups through the API, you must have the **Manage Groups** permission.
+In ODM, you can create, update, and delete groups using API endpoints.
+While you typically need the **Manage Groups** permission to manage groups you’re not a member of, you can still create or manage your own groups without this permission.
+For example, a Public user can create, update, and delete groups using endpoints from the scimGroup section.
+Permissions and access follow the same rules as those in the GUI.

 Follow these steps to create a group via API endpoints.